Castle of the Moors: History

 During the second half of the 12th century, the chapel constructed within the walls of the castle became the parish seat.
-This was followed by the remodelling and construction under the initiative of King Sancho I of Portugal.
+This was followed by remodelling and construction under the initiative of King Sancho I of Portugal.

 In 1375 King Ferdinand I of Portugal, under the counsel of João Annes de Almada, ordered the rebuilding of the castle.
-While the structure was well fortified by 1383, its military importance was progressively diminishing as, more and more, the inhabitants were abandoning the castle for the old village of Sintra.
+While the structure was well fortified by 1383, its military importance was progressively diminishing as, more and more, the inhabitants abandoned the castle for the old village of Sintra.